MibaRoyal/Autodesk_Devcon_2026_Retex/AutodeskDevcon2026RetexNotes.md

 _Remark: This presentation showed an actual real-world solution.
 A similar , within a huge project with repetitive tasks.
 A similar system would benefit a similarly large project like Pallas._

-_Lunch was included in the entry ticket; it consisted of mini-portions of warm stews, salads, brownies.
-Coffee and drinks were free, with servers in uniform.
-Felt like luxury treatment._
+_A high-quality Lunch was included in the entry ticket._

 ## Session 4: Integrated platform "Viktor" for handling Revit models and other applications.
 The Viktor platform allows users to instruct a language model to perform different operations on Revit models.